-Numerical simulations of our systems of equations (kinetic and dynamic equations) provide snapshots of the spatial distribution of Fermi solectrons on a square of $20 \times 20$ triangular lattice at T = 0.01.
-We studied 3 electron numbers $N_e = 16,200,300$ on a triangular lattice of 400 sites, whose fractional densities are, respectively, $v_e = 0.04$ , 0.5, 0.75.
+Numerical simulations of our systems of equations (kinetic and dynamic equations) provide snapshots of the spatial distribution of Fermi solectrons on a square of $20 \times$ 20 triangular lattice at T = 0.01.
+We studied 3 electron numbers $N_e = 16, 200, 300$ on a triangular lattice of 400 sites, whose fractional densities are, respectively, $\nu_e = 0.04, 0.5, 0.75$ .
 Results are shown in Figs. 5 and 6.
 The corresponding probability and energy distributions are shown in Figs. 7 and 8.
 Note that the solectrons inside the clusters, stripes or percolated regions are degenerated.
 Investigating the spatial distributions shown in Figs. 5 and 10, we see interesting structures.
 We see clustering at the lowest density, striping at the moderate density and a kind of percolation at the highest density.
 The general trend is that the solectrons tend to cluster rather than remaining isolated.
 This means that there is a tendency to cluster, hence to pairing in space.
 This is a point which also needs a further analysis.
 We have to find the radial distribution function and expect to see a peak at small distances.
 This would confirm predictions made by Alexandrov [37].
+From the informations we have on the energies of the Fermi particles we calculated the distributions by averaging.